-- Cubic volume – i.e. how much ash (cremains) does the urn need to hold?
-Bodyweight before death determines the amount of ash.
-(See cremation urn sizes chart.)
+- Cubic inches – i.e. how much ash (cremains) does the urn need to hold?
+Bodyweight before death determines the amount of ash to store.
+So 1 pound = 1 cubic inch.

 - Height, width & depth – i.e. most niche, vault and columbarium spaces have size limits, so check first.

 - Purpose – i.e. is the urn intended for permanent display, ground burial, water burial or green burial?
 The answer determines what urn material type is the best choice.

 - tiny keepsake urns that hold three tablespoons of ash;

 - up to extra-large adult funeral urns that hold 250 cubic inches of cremains; and

 - double urns that hold 400 cubic inches of ash.

 Cremation urns are made from either cold resin, metal, wood, ceramic, stone, marble, faux marble, eco-friendly compounds or biodegradable elements.
 Which material type is best depends on what you plan to do with your departed loved one’s ashes.

 For the majority, the final resting place for a loved one’s ashes is within a cremation urn on display at home.
 Likewise, many place their loved one’s funeral urn in a cemetery niche or vault.
 In contrast, others opt to bury the urn at home or in a cemetery while others set the urn afloat at sea or in a lake.
 Similarly, scattering a loved one’s ashes over land or at sea is another popular alternative.
 Therefore, matching the urn material type with the purpose ensures a successful outcome.
 Also, human ashes are heavier than most people expect.
 On average, cremains can weigh over six pounds (3-kilograms).
 So, urn strength plays a role too.